PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 ## 1.11 DRUG EXPOSURE

-The drug exposure table captures any biochemical substance that is introduced in any way to a patient.
+The drug exposure domain captures any biochemical substance that is introduced in any way to a patient.
 This can be evidence of prescribed, over the counter, administered (IV, intramuscular, etc), immunizations or dispensed medications.
 These events could be linked to procedures or encounters where they are administered or associated as a result of the encounter.

 EHRs may store medications in different vocabularies (GPI,NDC etc).